imihajlow/blog/content/posts/ccpu.md

 The main part of the project is the CPU.
 My CPU has 8-bit data bus width and have the address bus width of 16 bits.
 The CPU is attached to the peripheral module which contains program ROM, RAM, display, and keyboard.

-# Applications

-These are the two applications I made for the computer.

-_Video: calculator_

-The soft floating point calculator can perform four arithmetic operations.
-The numbers are coded by 16 bytes (14 bytes for 14 decimal digits of mantissa, 1 byte for the exponent and 1 sign byte).
-You can see how slow it divides two numbers.

-_Video: maze_

-In the maze game you have a 1d view on a 2d maze and must find a key and then a door to the next, bigger, level.
-You look at one row of the maze at the time, but you can rotate your view.

 # Overview

 I wanted to make the processor as simple as possible, but not too constrained.
 A processor needs to do these few things: